laurabaraldi98-lgtm/music-study-tracker/README.md

 ## Features

-- Save the date, title and YouTube link of each dictation session
+- Save the date, title, and YouTube link of each dictation session
-- Organize sessions into rhythmic, melodic and harmonic types
+- Organize sessions into rhythmic, melodic, and harmonic types
 - Add and remove custom categories
 - Mark correctly completed categories
 - View saved dictation sessions
 - Sort sessions by date
 - Delete saved sessions
-- View general and category-based statistics
+- View general statistics
+- View category-based success percentages
 - Store data locally using localStorage
+- Use the app from desktop and mobile browsers

 ## Technologies